 They get an early morning walk, on the beach, every day by Papasan.

 The guy dogs figure it's their job to keep other male dogs off the beach.

 When they saw a couple of Husky mutts tied to the coffee machine they decided it would be best to go over there and bite them.
 That's how Papasan wound up getting tripped by leashes, landing on his rear end.

-Good-natured guy that he is, Papasan gets a grip on things and decides to let the boys introduce themselves to each other.
+The good-natured guy that he is, Papasan gets a grip on things and decides to let the boys introduce themselves to each other.

 The brown Ryukyu Inu must have whispered fighting words in the brown Husky mutt's ear.

-One thing, for sure, Russian dogs and Japanese dogs all understand each others language.
+One thing, for sure, Russian dogs and Japanese dogs all understand each other's language.